 Gay Saunas and Gay Cruise Clubs in Seoul are rather small, though they can be found all around the city, especially in popular areas like Itaewon, Jongno and Gangnam.
 These venues usually stay open 24 hours and can get pretty wild on the weekend.

 For a more ‘local’ gay scene, check out Jongno.
 This area in central Seoul is home to dozens of gay-popular hangouts, karaoke bars and restaurants.
 Take the subway to Jongno 3-ga station and take Exit 5.

-In the evening, The Coffee Bean café at Fraser Suites Insadong hotel is packed with gay customers.
-The guys come in various ages, shapes and ethnicities.
-Popular gay hangout for in the evening.
+In the evening, The Coffee Bean café at Fraser Suites Insadong hotel is packed with gay customers and is a popular hangout space.